JonoCameron/play_things/sec_eng_ubuntu/README.md

 ### What are the errors in this code?

+There are calls to malloc() but no calls to free() for the memory allocated on the heap for the buffers the program handles.

+### What threat model is appropriate for this code?

+The code is severe because it has the opportunity to have its execution hijacked.
+This is bad because if it has higher privileges than the user running it, they can use it to gain an escalation in privilege by exploiting the code.

+### What threat model would you consider if this program was exposed to the internet?

+If this code was exposed to the internet it should be removed immediately, since it would allow an attacker to remotely hijack the host machine of the process.

+### What test cases would you use to test this program?

 gets() takes unfiltered input and that leaves it open to taking arguments like `'"put 6 %n in c ", &c'` using the `%n` character.
 This will put 6 in the variable `c`.

 We can even give it things like "%x %x %x %x..." which will cause the program to start printing values from the stack, hence a memory leak vulnerability.